Lucifers-Angel/GH-Dark-Theme/README.md

-# GH-Dark-Theme
+# Github Dark Theme.
-A dark theme for github.
+A darker theme for github for less stress on the eyes.